 Was not Abraham our father justified by works, when he offered up Isaac his son on the altar?
 You see that faith was working with his works, and as a result of the works, faith was perfected; and the Scripture was fulfilled which says, “And Abraham believed God, and it was reckoned to him as righteousness,” and he was called the friend of God.
 You see that a man is justified by works, and not by faith alone.
 And in the same way was not Rahab the harlot also justified by works, when she received the messengers and sent them out by another way?
 For just as the body without the spirit is dead, so also faith without works is dead (Jas.
 2:21-26).

 Neither Abraham nor Rahab possessed dead faith, void of works.
 Their faith was evident by their works.
 James was very bold in stating that faith by itself will justify no one.
-Saving faith always has works with it.
+Saving faith is always accompanied by works.
 When works are removed from faith, it is similar to what happens when the spirit is removed from the body.
 How could James have made his point more clear?

 A living faith immediately begins obeying, and the biblical term for that initial obedience is repentance, the turning away from sin.
 If there is no repentance, there is no faith.
 Repentance is the natural initial fruit of a living faith.
 That is what Jesus was demanding of the rich ruler—a faith that showed itself alive by repentance and obedience.
 Jesus wanted a true follower, not a phony Christian.